anders-kolstad/MadFates_Madingley/docs/05-Norway_spatialInputs.md

 # Exploring spatial inputs

-This page was last updated ``2021-12-22 10:01:46``
+This page was last updated ``2022-08-10 14:56:41``

-On this page I am exploring the spatial inputs to see if they make sense fir Norway.
+On this page I am exploring the spatial inputs to see if they make sense for Norway.